sandnabba/rgb_candlestick/controller/README.md

 The HTTP has currently only one endpoint:
 */api:* Supports POST requests with JSON data with the following parameters:
 `program`: Set the light pattern.
-`speed: Set the speed of the light pattern.
+`speed`: Set the speed of the light pattern.
 `direction`: Set direction of light pattern.
 * Program can also be set to "stop".